mziab/tod-reforged/README.md

-# TALES OF DESTINY REFORGED v0.90
+# TALES OF DESTINY REFORGED v1.00
-Released by mteam, Mar 24th 2025
+Released by mteam, Apr 8th 2025

 Improves the presentation of the NTSC-U release of Tales of Destiny by correcting all known translation flubs and technical bugs, as well as reverting all instances of censorship and most other arbitrary localization changes.